mbodenhamer/docker-debian-flask/README.md

-Flask in an Debian container.

-Best used as a base image.
-Also contains a few Python packages that I commonly use with Flask.
+A Debian Flask base image.